Henrique-O-S/SeedLabs_Resolution/LOOGBOOK12.md

 #### In the RSA algorithm, we have a public exponent e, a private exponent d, a modulus n, and two secret numbers p and q, such that n = pq.Please identify the values for these elements in your certificate and key files.

-Public expoent - e:
+Public exponent - e:
 - ![e](/Images/Week12/Task1-e.PNG "e")

-Private expoent - d:
+Private exponent - d:
 - ![d](/Images/Week12/Task1-d.PNG "d")

 Modulus - n: